 Americans are spending more than ever on their four-legged friends, and savvy central Indiana entrepreneurs are among those

-Consider the array of doggy day cares, pet-sitters and Fido-friendly bakeries--even poop-scooping services--that have sprung
+Consider the array of doggy day cares, pet-sitters and Fido-friendly bakeries–even poop-scooping services–that have sprung

 up in recent years.
 Not to mention the canine cardiologists, pet photographers and other specialty businesses all vying for

 a piece of the $40-billion-plus pet industry.